kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 1. First, select the **What to See:** label and the **&lt;whatToSeeLabel>** below it.
 2. Click on the **Stack** button.
 3. Click on the **Pin** button.
-4. Add the following **4** constraints:
+4. Add the following **4** constraints, with the margins option selected:

 ```bash
 top: 20, leading: 0, trailing: 0, bottom: 20
 ```
 5. Set the stack view's **Alignment** to **Fill**.

-At this point, your storyboard should look like the following: [TODO: Can discard screenshot]
+At this point, your storyboard should look like the following:
 ![bordered width=70%](images/16-after-what-to-see-section_640x286.png)

 Build and run to verify that everything still looks the same.